Asellus aquaticus

 Asellus aquaticus is a freshwater crustacean resembling a woodlouse.
 It is known by various common names including pond slater, water louse, aquatic sowbug, water hoglouse and cress bug.

 Ecology

-Asellus aquaticus is common throughout the temperate zone including Europe, Russia, and North America.
+Asellus aquaticus is common throughout the temperate zone, including Europe and Russia.
 It is found in rivers, streams and standing water, particularly where there are plenty of stones under which it hides, but it is not found where the water is strongly acidic.
 It is a detritivore.

 Asellus aquaticus is relatively tolerant of a range of pollutants and has been used as an indicator of water quality.

 Life cycle and reproduction

 Asellus aquaticus can breed throughout the year, if the temperature is high enough: they do not breed under cold temperatures.
 Maturity can be reached in few months under warm summer temperatures, but maturation may take as much as two years in permanently cold water bodies (e.g., high-latitude or mountain waters).
 Life span varies similarly: from 9 months in South Africa to 20 months in Northern Europe.
 Females carry eggs in brood pouches underneath their body.